-Concentrations are available in the areas of accounting, economics and finance, computer information systems, international business, marketing, and management.
-The management concentration is the only concentration that can be completed with course offerings in the evening, on Saturday, or during weekend class hours.
-Requirements for completion of concentrations in accounting, computer information systems, economics and finance, international business, and marketing are shown in the traditional undergraduate section of this Bulletin.
-Business administration majors may pursue concentrations in accounting, computer information systems, economics and finance, international business, and marketing if they are able to commit to a significant amount of daytime class attendance.
-Requirements for completion of the management concentration are listed below; and, to reiterate, all of these courses for the management concentration will be offered in the evenings, on Saturdays, or during weekend hours.
+Concentrations are available in the areas of accounting, economics and finance, computer information systems, international business, and management and marketing.
+The management and marketing concentration is the only concentration that can be completed with course offerings in the evening, on Saturday, or during weekend class hours.
+Requirements for completion of concentrations in accounting, computer information systems, economics and finance, international business, and management and marketing are shown in the traditional undergraduate section of this Bulletin.
+Business administration majors may pursue concentrations in accounting, computer information systems, economics and finance, and international business if they are able to commit to a significant amount of daytime class attendance.
+Requirements for completion of the management and concentration are listed below; and, to reiterate, all of these courses for the management and marketing concentration will be offered in the evenings, on Saturdays, or during weekend hours.

-Concentration in Management
+Concentration in Management and Marketing